 Post the Tiananmen Square protests, Jennifer became a legal advocate for Chinese refugees seeking asylum, focusing on issues of persecution to women and she assisted in the 1992 Federal Court Challenge to review the status of the Administrative Decisions (Judicial Review) Act: Refugees.

 In 1995, after moving to northern NSW, Jennifer co-founded the Northern Rivers Community Legal Centre and provided free legal services to vulnerable people within that community, leading a volunteer group that secured federal funding which continues today.
 She became the inaugural Chairperson of the Committee of Management until 2000 and has remained on the committee.
 This group provides legal assistance and advocacy for Aboriginal women escaping domestic violence.

-Today, Jennifer is an Associate Professor at Southern Cross University (SCU), where she is the Deputy Head of School of Law and Justice, Teaching and Learning.
+Today, Jennifer is an Associate Professor in Laws at Southern Cross University (SCU).
 In her time at the University she has demonstrated and worked for equity, inclusivity and human rights which supports safety for Indigenous staff, students and community members.
 She has been instrumental in policy making, staff training, best practice guidelines and program mentoring.
-Jennifer co facilitated the ‘Courageous Conversations about Race’ Program to foster cultural competency of students and staff from diverse backgrounds.
+Jennifer co-facilitated the ‘Courageous Conversations about Race’ Program to foster cultural competency of students and staff from diverse backgrounds.
 Over 100 SCU staff members have trained since 2013, producing consistently positive outcomes for participants.